Green Jobs

 Is Obama's risk in Homestar the key to creating green jobs?

 Is Obama's risk in Homestar the key to creating green jobs?
 President Obama's insistence, and for that matter persistence, to stick to his plan of reigniting the job market and stimulating the economy can certainly be admired by those finally back at work.
-Increased governmental intervention in unemployment, has perhaps, prevented an even more deflated job market than the 9.7% recently reported.
+Increased governmental intervention in unemployment, has perhaps, prevented an even more deflated job market than the 9.7% recently .

 Although stabilizing, the unemployment percentage is still daunting and one question remains to be seen: Is President Obama's next step in his unemployment and stimulus plan finally going to turn the tides on the recession and unemployment?

 As President Obama openly admits, the 9.7% unemployment is unacceptable.
-In Virginia on Friday he said, "Far too many Americans remain out of work, far too many families are still struggling in these difficult economic times."
+In Virginia on Friday he , "Far too many Americans remain out of work, far too many families are still struggling in these difficult economic times."

 Wind power pact brings Mitsubishi and green jobs to the UK